 - - Swap between one of the two non-hue color components of the color harmony space.

-- - Select the color harmony node addition mode.
+- - Select the color harmony node adding tool.
 After selecting this button, a new color node can be added by clicking on the color harmony wheel.

-- - Select the color harmony node removal mode.
+- - Select the color harmony node removing tool.
 After selecting this button, an existing color node can be removed by clicking on the node.

 The color wheel displays the color nodes of the current color harmony scheme.
 If the current color set is a color harmony, the primary color is shown with an enlarged circle.
 Dragging the primary color will change all colors using the current rules and relationships defined in the color harmony.